A list of books in the KJV Bible, read by many for 274 years, were suddenly removed in 1885.

-Roman Catholic Bibles still currently have these books in the Old Testament.
+The Ethiopian and Roman Catholic Bibles still currently have these books in the Old Testament.
 They do not call them Apocrypha.
-They call them deuterocanonical, which means that they belong to the second canon.

 The most popular Bible at the time of Jesus was the Greek Septuagint version – which included the extra books.

 In 1885 two critics, Brooke Westcott and Fenton Hort had 14 books removed from the Bible.
 The Catholics ignored Westcott and Hort, but the Protestants and the Anglicans obeyed.

 This was not the dark ages, they had electricity, automobiles, engines, etc. This was a modern-day removal of 14 books from God’s Word because they felt those books needed to go.

 Your KJV Bible was altered by these two men.

 Where are we today with the Old Testament?

 - The Protestant Bible, (such as the King James), has 39 books

 - The Jewish Bible (Tanakh) has 24 books

 - The Ethiopian Bible has all original books (full count)